solidcoredata/scd/design/GeneralDesign.md

 and a specific configuration is used to create the new configured resource "user-list".
 The "user-list" can now be referenced directly.

+---

+TODO

+ * Add Version to all calls.
+ * Distill and send correct information to services from router.
+ * Add multi-version registry to services that can be queried by by version.
+ * Remove extra fields in Auth.
+Add an extra call to get any extra information.
+ * Serve SPA from distributed configuration.